-Popular routes include: The City of David (ages 5 and up) with its ancient water system for those who like adventure, a private tour of the Western Wall Tunnels, or the Jewish Quarter.
-4 hours is also wonderful for a special bat mitzvah tour.
-A 4 hour tour begins in the Old City at the first site, and includes a 15 minute snack break and other breaks as needed by the group.
-On dates when a 2 hour tour is not offered, the 4 hour tour price applies to tours of up to 4 hours.
-4 hour tours generally start by 9am or 2:30 pm.
+Popular routes include: The City of David, a private tour of the Western Wall Tunnels, Ramparts, Southern Steps/Davidson or the Jewish Quarter.
+A 3 hour tour begins in the Old City at the first site, and includes a 15 minute snack break.
 If you would like to enjoy lunch during the tour or for me to accompany your group from your hotel to the starting point or reaching your destination after the tour, a 6 hour tour is required.
 3 hour tours generally start at 9:30 am or 2:00 pm.

 6 Hour Tour